ebaxt/ring-rewrite/README.md

 # ring-rewrite

-Simple middleware for defining and applying simple rewrite rules.
+Simple middleware for defining and applying rewrite rules.

 ## Usage